Foreign direct investment: Theoretical background

-Before Stephen Hymer's landmark work on FDI in 1960, there was no theory existed that dealt specifically with FDI.
+Before Stephen Hymer's seminal work on FDI in 1960, no theory existed that dealt specifically with FDI.
 However, there are theories that dealt generally with foreign investments.
 Both Eli Heckscher (1919) and Bertil Ohlin (1933) developed the theory of foreign investments by using neoclassical economics and macroeconomic theory.
 Based on this principle, the differences in the costs of production of goods between two countries cause specialisation of jobs and trade between countries.
 Reasons for differences in costs of production can be explained by factor proportions theory.
 For example, countries with a greater proportion of labour will engage in labor-intensive industries while countries that have a greater proportion of capital will engage in capital-intensive industries.
 However, such a theory makes the assumption that there is perfect competition, there is no movement of labour across country borders, and the multinational companies assumes risk neutral preferences.
 In 1967, Weintraub tested this hypothesis by collecting United States data on rate of return and flow of capital.
 However, the data failed to support this hypothesis.
 Data from surveys on the motivation of FDI also failed to support this hypothesis.